api3dao/vitepress-docs/docs/reference/airnode/latest/packages/deployer.md

 ### Fetching deployment information

-You can use the `info` command to retrieve information about one of your deployments.
+You can use the `info` command to retrieve information about existing deployments.
 The retrieved information include deployment's Airnode address, stage, Airnode version and the update history.